solita/solita.github.com/_posts/2018-02-05-unrealiable-network.md

 # TLDR

-Handling failures is a subtle art where many things depend on your application architecture.
-Errors can manifest in many ways.
+Paying attention to handling network errors correctly is an important part of any online application development, especially if it has been hosted on unrealiable network.
+Handling failures and recovering from the is a subtle art where many things depend on your application architecture.
+Optimising network requests, caching successful responses and re-trying the failing ones a few times are proven mechanisms to make your application feel more responsible.

-TODO

-Reduce the amount of network requests, combine them, re-try failed requests and cache the successful ones.
-And do not forget to test your application with unreliable network connection.